 Confidence Interval Calculator

-Use this confidence interval calculator to easily calculate the confidence bounds for a one-sample statistic or for differences between two proportions or means (two independent samples).
+Easily calculate the confidence bounds for a one-sample statistic or a confidence interval for differences in proportions or means (two independent samples).
 One-sided and two-sided intervals are supported, as well as confidence intervals for relative difference (percent difference).
-The calculator will also output P-value and Z-score if "difference between two groups" is selected.
+Also computes P-value and Z-score if "difference between two groups" is selected.

-This confidence interval calculator allows you to perform a post-hoc statistical evaluation of a set of data.
+This statistical calculator allows you to perform a post-hoc evaluation of a set of data.
 It works on the assumption of a normal distribution (Z-distribution) of the test statistic which should be satisfied in all but the smallest sample sizes.

 The calculator allows the comparison of independent samples, as well as assessing if a sample belongs to a known population.
 The following scenarios are supported: